Judgment: trap or superpower

 • Collaborative communication

-• The support tool: tricks of the trade and practices
+• The support tools: Tips of the trade and practices

-• Feedback on the exercises and suggestion of post-training missions
+• Review of the exercises and suggestions for post-training missions

 window.lintrk('track', { conversion_id: 11185340 });